-- Insert the end eyes of the main bow (A) into the aft deck hinges (B) and insert the securing pins. - 2.
-Unzip and remove the boot. - 3.
-Insert the end eyes of the forward braces (C) into the forward deck hinges (D) and insert the securing pins. - Unfold the canvas and hook the hold down straps (E) to the deck loops (F) and windscreen rail loops (G) or console loops (H) (2503 only). - 5.
-Adjust hold down straps until tight. - The jaw slides (I) should not need to be adjusted. - If you decide to adjust the jaw slide positions, obtain the correct measurements from your selling dealer.
+- 1. Slide the end eyes of the main bow (A) into the deck hinges (B) on the side windshield frame and secure with the pins. - 2.
+Slide the end eyes of the forward braces (C) into the deck hinges (D) on the side windshield frame and secure with the pins. - 3.
+Slide the end eyes of the aft braces (E) into the deck hinges (F) and secure with the pins. - The jaw slides (G) should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.